ahuggel/SwissRailwayClock/docs/settings.md

 ### Settings

 Details of the available on-device settings and their options.
 The settings differ slightly between the three classes of supported devices.
-Use the [Compatible devices](#compatible-devices) table below to find out which architecture each device uses.
+Use the [Compatible devices](devices.md) table to find out which architecture each device uses.

 | Name | Values* | Description | Architecture |
 | --- | --- | --- | ---|